Blog

 What is your advice regarding the certification and how to study for the exams?

-What would you suggest to someone that wants to start a Salesforce career?
+What would you suggest to someone who wants to start a Salesforce career?

 What Certification are you studying for now?